 - Regular cleaning and maintenance of duck living spaces: You must establish and follow a regular cleaning schedule for the spaces where ducks live, swim and sleep.
 Ignoring regular cleaning and bedding replacement can cause ducks to develop a host of easily avoidable illnesses such as scald, parasites, or social challenges like bullying.
 Ducks who break eggs on themselves must have the material cleaned thoroughly off their body and nesting area to prevent parasitic infection.

 - Protecting residents from predators: It is unacceptable to create living spaces that do not offer responsible protection from regional predators.
-You must implement strategies to prevent predators from entering their living space and regularly review the effectiveness of your efforts.
+You must implement strategies to prevent predators from entering their The indoor or outdoor area where an animal resident lives, eats, and rests. and regularly review the effectiveness of your efforts.
 Because they are especially vulnerable overnight, residents must have a predator-proof living space that they are closed in each evening.
 In addition to the typical predators that may come to mind, rats can kill or mortally injure ducks, especially overnight.
 Therefore, the space ducks are closed in overnight must be designed and maintained to protect residents from this threat.

 - Creating and maintaining indoor living spaces with rodent-proofing in mind: Just as you must protect your residents from predators, it is important to create indoor living spaces that discourage or make it difficult for rodents to take up residence in them.
 In addition to the danger rats pose to duck residents, mice and rats can potentially spread disease to residents.
 Rodents can also cause safety issues by damaging electrical wires (which could result in a fire) or getting into insulation (and creating opportunities for residents to ingest insulation).
 Be sure to design the space so that any insulation and electrical wires are contained in such a way that rodents cannot access them, avoid (or regularly check) gaps that could easily be turned into a cozy nest, and make sure any supplies that may attract rodents are sealed in metal bins (especially food).